LucasGabrielfl0/Routh-Hurwitz/README.md

 * All coefficients of the polynomial must have the same sign
 * No missing term in the coefficients

+It's important to note that although falling these rules guarantees the system is unstable, passing them DOESN'T guarantee they’re stable

 ## Special Cases
 There are four special cases when calculating the Routh-Hurwitz table, in each of them you will receive a customized message informing you that they happened.